Legendary Actress Doris Day Gets A Birthday Surprise

 “The story I have heard the most is that at one point Doris was up for a role when quite young and her age may have been miswritten on the audition form.
 We don’t know if that’s correct, but if so it could’ve simply stuck for all these years,” Walters said.

-Regardless of how or why it happened, it’s not uncommon in Hollywood for actors and actresses to shave some years off of their age in an effort to get roles.
-Oddly though, Doris Day left the acting realm more than forty years ago so it wasn’t as if she really needed to hide her true age.
+Regardless of how or why it happened, it’s not uncommon in Hollywood for actors and actresses to shave some years off of their age to get roles.
+Oddly, though, Doris Day left the acting realm more than forty years ago, so it wasn’t as if she really needed to hide her true age.

 Doris’ last noted acting appearance was in 1973 on The Doris Day Show.
 She also had a television variety special in 1975 called Doris Day Today which gave her the opportunity to sing with Perry Como and John Denver and a brief cable series run from 1985-86 with a talk show type venue in Doris Day and Friends.